 Based on the results of the study (Figure 3), the highest specific length growth was observed in treatment P5 with a value of 2.30%/day, while the lowest was in P1 with a value of 1.60%/day.
 The variation in specific length growth is presumed to be due to differences in the dosage percentage of moringa leaf powder administered in each treatment.
 Moringa leaves contain protein, calcium, and phosphorus, which are essential for tissue growth processes, including segment elongation during molting.
 Bioactive compounds such as flavonoids and tannins also contribute by enhancing metabolic efficiency and gastrointestinal health, thus supporting optimal nutrient absorption.

-According to Purnomo et al. (2021), the use of Moringa oleifera leaf powder as a feed additive for vannamei shrimp provides positive effects on the increase of specific length growth, namely the rate of body length increase per unit time.
+According to Purnomo et al. (2021), the use of MLP as a feed additive for vannamei shrimp provides positive effects on the increase of specific length growth, namely the rate of body length increase per unit time.
 Moringa leaves contain important nutrients such as high-quality plant protein, essential amino acids, vitamins A and C, as well as minerals like calcium and phosphorus, all of which support the formation and elongation of the exoskeleton during the shrimp’s molting cycle.

 Basir et al. (2022) also stated that bioactive compounds such as flavonoids and tannins in moringa leaves function as antioxidants and immunostimulants, helping maintain the health of internal organs and improve metabolic efficiency.
 Improved metabolic efficiency accelerates tissue formation, including body length growth, thereby directly influencing the specific length increase in shrimp.

 During the course of the study, molts or carapace remnants were frequently observed during siphoning.
-Although molting occurred in all treatments, it was more frequently found in treatments P5 and P4 with higher moringa powder concentrations.
+Although molting occurred in all treatments, it was more frequently found in treatments P5 and P4 with higher MLP concentrations.
 This supports the statement by Jaganmohan & Kurami (2018), who noted that the presence of molted carapaces in the rearing media is an indicator of shrimp growth.

 3.4 feed conversion ratio (FCR)